rancilio-pid/clevercoffee/README.md

 3. Compile, upload and enjoy!

 # Changelog
+- 2.3.0_beta_1:
+  - Auto-tuning for starttemp is implemented.
+No need to adapt the STARTTEMP accordingly when SETPOINT is modified.
+  - Fix: If PID is manually disabled, heater utilization is correctly reported as 0%.
 - 2.2.0_master:
   - Display functionality improved:
     - Replaced display lib Adafruit_SSD1306.h with U8G2.
 Direct support for SH1106_128X64 and SSD1306_128X64 via userConfig.